YangCatalog/deployment/README.md

 `RABBITMQ_PASSWORD=<RABBITMQ PASSWORD>`  - rabbitmq username.

-`ELASTICSEARCH_DATA=/var/lib/elasticsearch` - This is only used with local elasticsearch.
-If AWS elasticsearch is used this variables can be set to anything.
-If local elasticsearch is used this variable is used to specify where elasticsearch indexed data should be saved
+`OPENSEARCH_DATA=/var/lib/opensearch` - If local OpenSearch is used this variable is used to specify where OpenSearch indexed data should be saved

-`ELASTICSEARCH_LOG=/var/log/elasticsearch`  - This is only used with local elasticsearch.
-If AWS elasticsearch is used this variables can be set to anything.
-If local elasticsearch is used this variable is used to specify where elasticsearch logs should be saved
+`OPENSEARCH_LOG=/var/log/opensearch`  - If local OpenSearch is used this variable is used to specify where OpenSearch logs should be saved

 `NGINX_LOG=/var/log/nginx` - Where do we save nginx logs